Rakshitha262004/AI-Autonomous-Navigation-System/README.md

 # 🚀 AI-Based Autonomous Navigation System

-An interactive AI simulation that demonstrates **autonomous navigation using A* path planning algorithm** with a modern **web-based Streamlit interface**.
+An interactive AI simulation that demonstrates **autonomous navigation using the A* path planning algorithm** with a modern **Streamlit web interface**.

-The system allows users to create obstacles dynamically and visualize how an intelligent agent finds the optimal path from start to goal in real time.
+The system allows users to dynamically create obstacles and visualize how an intelligent agent finds the optimal path from start to goal in real time with animation.

 ---

 ## 📌 Project Overview

-This project simulates how autonomous systems (like self-driving cars and delivery robots) navigate in an environment while avoiding obstacles.
+This project simulates how autonomous systems (like self-driving cars and warehouse robots) navigate in an environment while avoiding obstacles.

 It combines:
 - Artificial Intelligence (Path Planning)
-- Graph-based algorithms (A*)
+- A* Algorithm
+- Grid-based simulation
 - Interactive Web UI (Streamlit)
 - Real-time visualization